Descreibe/The-drama/README.md

 results: someone called me a dry typer for calling them dude, and also gave me the L. this is what it feels like to be framed huh?
 I REALLY WANNA REPORT MOON RISES.
 But, i dont have solid proof because my dumb ahh forgot to copy any messages or screenshot anything. if yall could report him for me that would be greatful! :D
-PLEASE DO NOT attack anyone mentioned here. and do not think this is supposeed to be a sorry essay cuh now im scared to use my gwi ma cosplay from kpop demon hunters Also, im new to github so if i made any mistakes i dunno about it
+PLEASE DO NOT attack anyone mentioned here. and do not think this is supposeed to be a sorry essay cuh!!! now im scared to use my gwi ma cosplay from kpop demon hunters..
+Also, im new to github so if i made any mistakes i dunno about it